 * “State” here refers to a sovereign.
 Rather an odd concept for Americans, who conceptualize sovereignty on a split-screen basis.
 Yeah, Missouri is a sovereign state, but it’s not a nation.
 Yeah, the U.S. is a nation and a sovereign, but it derives its sovereignty from the consent of the governed through the respective 50 st… ah, heck, I could ramble on all day.
 Point is, in most other countries, “the state” means the national government.
 And when we talk about “states-party” in treaty-speak, we mean member nations.

-** In federal cases, remember the Rule 4(f)(2)(C)(ii) requirement that the mailing originate from the Clerk of Court, rather than from counsel.
+** In federal cases, remember the Rule 4(f)(2)(C)(ii) requirement that the mailing originate from the Clerk of Court, rather than from counsel– this requirement likewise lies in the statute, and applies to federal or state suits falling under the FSIA rubric.
 Remember, too, that if mail service is precluded under the foreign country’s declarations to the Hague Service Convention, it’s invalid for this step.